-Prior to enactment of the TCJA, U.S. income taxes had not been provided on undistributed earnings of our foreign subsidiaries as we had intended to reinvest such earnings permanently outside the U.S. or to repatriate such earnings only when it was tax effective to do so.
 The TCJA one-time repatriation transition tax and GILTI liabilities effectively taxed the undistributed earnings previously deferred from U.S. federal and certain state income taxes.
-As of December 31, 2019, we have accumulated undistributed earnings generated by our foreign subsidiaries of approximately \$72,300.
+As of December 31, 2020, we have accumulated undistributed earnings generated by our foreign subsidiaries of approximately \$85,000.
 Any additional taxes due with respect to such previously taxed earnings, if repatriated, would generally be limited to certain state income taxes and foreign withholding.
 Deferred taxes have been recorded for foreign withholding taxes on certain earnings of our foreign consolidated subsidiaries expected to be repatriated.
 We do not intend to distribute the remaining previously taxed foreign earnings and therefore have not recorded deferred taxes for certain state income taxes and foreign withholding on such earnings.
-The amount of certain state income taxes and foreign withholding that might be payable on the remaining amounts at December 31, 2019 is not practicable to estimate.
+The amount of certain state income taxes and foreign withholding that might be payable on the remaining amounts at December 31, 2020 is not practicable to estimate.

 Valuation allowances are provided to reduce the related deferred income tax assets to an amount which will, more likely than not, be realized.
-As of December 31, 2019 and 2018, we had a valuation allowance of \$655 and \$0, respectively, to reduce our deferred tax assets to an amount that is more likely than not to be recovered.
-At December 31, 2019, there were state net operating loss carryforwards of \$10,411, which expire in varying amounts from 2020 through 2039.
-At December 31, 2019, there were foreign net operating loss carryforwards of \$7,103, which expire in varying amounts from 2035 through 2039.
+At December 31, 2020 and 2019, we had a valuation allowance of \$668 and \$655, respectively, to reduce our deferred tax assets to an amount that is more likely than not to be recovered.
+At December 31, 2020, there were state net operating loss carryforwards of \$14,427, which expire in varying amounts from 2021 through 2040.
+At December 31, 2020, there were foreign net operating loss carryforwards of \$10,565, which expire in varying amounts from 2036 through 2040.
 These amounts are available to offset future taxable income.
-There were no federal net operating loss carryforwards at December 31, 2019.
+There were no federal net operating loss carryforwards at December 31, 2020.

 We are subject to United States federal income tax, income tax of multiple state jurisdictions and foreign income tax.
 We are subject to tax audits in the various jurisdictions until the respective statutes of limitations expire.
-We are no longer subject to United States federal tax examinations for tax years prior to 2015.
-For the majority of states and foreign jurisdictions, we are no longer subject to tax examinations for tax years prior to 2014.
+We are no longer subject to United States federal tax examinations for tax years prior to 2016.
+For the majority of states and foreign jurisdictions, we are no longer subject to tax examinations for tax years prior to 2015.

-As of December 31, 2019 and 2018, the total amount of gross unrecognized tax benefits (excluding the federal benefit received from state positions) was \$5,367 and \$4,902, respectively.
-Of these totals, \$4,367 and \$3,997, respectively, (net of the federal benefit received from state positions) represent the amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate.
+At December 31, 2020 and 2019, the total amount of gross unrecognized tax benefits (excluding the federal benefit received from state positions) was \$6,505 and \$5,367, respectively.
+Of these totals, \$5,461 and \$4,367, respectively, (net of the federal benefit received from state positions) represent the amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate.
 Our continuing practice is to recognize penalties within selling, general and administrative expenses and interest related to income tax matters in income tax expense in the consolidated statements of income.
-As of December 31, 2019 and 2018, the cumulative amount of estimated accrued interest and penalties resulting from such unrecognized tax benefits was \$855 and \$755, respectively, and is included in deferred income taxes and other current liabilities in the accompanying consolidated balance sheets.
+At December 31, 2020 and 2019, the cumulative amount of estimated accrued interest and penalties resulting from such unrecognized tax benefits was \$982 and \$855, respectively, and is included in deferred income taxes and other current liabilities in the accompanying consolidated balance sheets.